Grislow/KnowledgeBase/resources/glossary.md

 Procedural Programming focuses on algorithms over data.

 __Examples__: PASCAL, C

+## Profiling
+Program analysis that measures various parameters of a programs performance:
+* space complexity
+* time complexity
+* usage
+* frequency of function calls
+* real-time state

+Usually done through a tool called a __profiler__.
+Aids in software optimization.

 ## Progressive Enhancement(PE)
 A methodology for building web applications that focus on providing basic content and functionality.
 Advanced features are built on top of that core and used only by user agents that support them.